sstevens2/MozFellApp2016/Application.md

 I do so using methods not biased by what can be grown in the lab, such as metagenomics and single cell genomics.

 ### Describe to us your current research team.
 (50 words)
-I am a PhD Candidate in an academic lab that studies the microbial ecology of both natural(lakes) and engineered(wastewater) systems.
+I am a PhD Candidate in an academic lab that studies the microbiome of both natural(lakes) and engineered(wastewater) systems.
 Our lab currently consists of thirteen graduate students(including me!), one post-doctoral researcher, one assistant scientist, and one principal investigator.
 We collaborate with many researchers at other Universities and government labs.